 From a technical standpoint, we might inherit more overall DNA from our mothers, since her mitochondrial DNA is contained within almost every cell in our body.
 However, even taking all of these different types of DNA into consideration, everyone shares just about half of their DNA with both parents.

-Since most people who are reading this article are curious about why their DNA results are not the same as those of their parents, we will focus primarily on autosomal DNA.
+Since most people who are reading this article are curious about why their DNA results are not the same as those of their parents, we will focus primarily on autosomal DNA testing results.
 This is the type of DNA tested by Ancestry, MyHeritage, and the focus of ancestry tests offered by companies such as 23andMe and Family Tree DNA.

 Do you get more ethnicity from mom or dad?